Sweden starts up oil-fired power plant to alleviate Polish crunch

-OSLO, Dec 6 (Reuters) - Sweden has started up a back-up oil-fired power plant to help with a looming electricity shortage in neighbouring Poland, Swedish transmission system operator Svenska Kraftnaet (SvK) said on Monday.
+OSLO, Dec 6 (Reuters) - Sweden has started up a back-up oil-fired power plant to help ease an electricity shortage in neighbouring Poland, Swedish transmission system operator Svenska Kraftnaet (SvK) said on Monday.

-Analysis has shown that Poland faces a power shortage of up to 1,700 megawatt (MW) on Monday and has requested help from its neighbours, SvK said in a statement.
+Analysis has shown that Poland faced a power shortage of up to 1,700 megawatt (MW) on Monday and requested help from its neighbours, SvK said in a statement.

 "Therefore Sweden will make the capacity of the Karlshamnsverket power plant available on Poland's behalf," it added.

-Although Sweden itself faces high demand on Monday, it will be able to support Poland "if nothing unforeseen happens", it added.
+Although Sweden itself faced high demand on Monday, it would be able to support Poland "if nothing unforeseen happens", it added.

+Poland's grid operator PSE confirmed that the country was facing difficulties in balancing the system on Monday due to low wind generation and outages of several units.

+"The balance shortage relates to the inability to meet the required level of power reserves," the operator's spokeswoman Beata Jarosz-Dziekanowska told Reuters in an e-mailed statement.

 Karlshamnsverket, located in south-eastern Sweden, is operated by utility Uniper UN01.DE and has a capacity of 622 MW, of which 562 MW form Sweden's winter reserve every year between Nov.
 16 and March 15, according to Uniper's website.